 - Title: Set a custom title to be displayed above the widget.
-The default text is “Follow me on Twitter,” but you can also change it to anything you like (e.g. “I’m on Twitter” or “Recent Tweets”.
+The default text is “Follow me on Twitter,” but you can also change it to anything you like (e.g. “I’m on Twitter” or “Recent Tweets”).

 - Width: You can set a specific width (in pixels) for your timeline.
 If you set this to “0” then it will try to automatically fill your sidebar.